 Okay, deep breathes and let’s move on!

 Not only have we been trying to pay off this debt, but also we have been accomplishing it on a one income family budget!
 AND we live in one of the most expensive cities in the world.

-It hasn’t been an easy journey but once this debt is gone (we are SO CLOSE!) we are going to be well on our way to financial freedom!
+It hasn’t been an easy journey but once this debt is gone (update: we are now debt free!) we are going to be well on our way to financial freedom!